Joseph C. Wilson: Early life and education

-Joseph C. Wilson, IV, was born in Bridgeport, Connecticut, in November 6, 1949, to Joseph Charles Wilson, III, and Phyllis (Finnell) Wilson; he grew up in California and Europe.
+Joseph Charles Wilson IV was born in Bridgeport, Connecticut, on November 6, 1949, to Joseph Charles Wilson III, and Phyllis (Finnell) Wilson; he grew up in California and Europe.
 He was raised in a "proud Republican family" in which "there [was] a long tradition of politics and service to the farm" and for which "[p]olitics was a staple around the table".
 Wilson's father Joe was a Marine pilot in World War II and narrowly escaped death by taking off immediately before the bombing of the aircraft carrier USS Franklin, in which 700 other American servicemen died.

 In 1968, Wilson entered the University of California, Santa Barbara, majoring, he said, in "history, volleyball, and surfing" and maintaining a "C" average.
 He worked as a carpenter for five years after his 1972 graduation.
 Later, he received a graduate fellowship, studying public administration.
 Wilson was influenced by the Vietnam War protests of the late 1960s.